danielbahl/runcloud-skeletton/README.md

 If you need to invoke your Cloud Run applications periodically, use [Google Cloud Scheduler](https://cloud.google.com/scheduler/).
 This service can make a requests to your applications specific URL at an interval you specify.
 See at it as a modern Cloud-based crontab. 😎

+# How can I handle logging from my app / service ?

+When you write logs from your service, they will be picked up automatically by Stackdriver Logging so long as the logs are written to any of these locations:

+* Standard output (stdout) or standard error (stderr) streams
+* Any files under the /var/log directory
+* syslog (/dev/log)
+* Logs written using Stackdriver Logging Client Libraries, which are available for many popular languages

 # Can I mount storage volumes or disks on Cloud Run?

-Cloud Run currently doesn’t offer a way to bind mount additional storage volumes on your filesystem.
+Cloud Run currently doesn’t offer a way to bind or mount additional storage volumes on your filesystem.
 There's no FUSE, mount-points, [persistant disks][pd] etc.

 Of course, this does not mean that you do not have access to persistent storage.
 It just means you have to think a little differently when you code.

 Let's take a look on how you can achive this in PHP with the a cheap Google Cloud Storage bucket.

-### Installation
+### Install Google Cloud Storge lib. in PHP 7

 To begin, install the preferred dependency manager for PHP, [Composer](https://getcomposer.org/).